 What is a liveaboard?

-As the name suggests, a liveaboard is a boat you live on from a couple of days, to a week or more, and your main purpose on the boat is to dive!
-Liveaboards are usually well equipped with sleeping quarters, bathrooms, a dive deck, kitchen and chill out areas.
+As the name suggests, a liveaboard is a boat you live on from a couple of days to a week or more, and your main purpose on the boat is to dive!
+Liveaboards are usually well equipped with sleeping quarters, bathrooms, a dive deck, kitchen and chill-out areas.

 Why should you book one?

 The key benefit of a liveaboard is that it allows you to get to those remote destinations that are not possible to reach on a day diving trip.
-Due to the remote location, this means that less people visit these dives sites, making them more pristine.
+Due to the remote location, this means that fewer people visit these dives sites, making them more pristine.

 A liveaboard also makes diving easy.
 You wake up in the morning in a new location, your gear is already on the dive deck, and all you need to do is dive!